Introduction

 To speak – to injure

-Whereas in the imperfect tense, the sign of the present tense will bear dammah, and the second radicle will bear fatha.
+In the imperfect tense, the present tense marker takes a dammah, while the second radical receives a fatha.

 Past tense – زَكَّى Imperfect tense – يُزَكِّي Imperative – زَكِّ Verbal noun –تَزْكِيَةٌ Active participle – مُزَكٍّ Passive participle – مُزَكًى Past passive – زُكِّيَ Imperfect passive – يُزَكَّى